 In most cases, it’s best not to use a hard and fast rule about how current your sources have to be.
 Instead, consider your discipline and research question and do some critical thinking.
 For example, suppose your research question is about the Edo Period in Japan (1603-1868) or about Robert Falcon Scott, who explored the Antarctic from 1901-1913.
 In these cases, an item from 1918 might be just as useful as an item from 2018 (although new information may have been found in the 100 year gap).
 But something from 1899 about Antarctica or from 1597 about Japan would NOT be current enough for these research questions.

 These examples also give you two more clues about how to treat the timeliness or currency of sources as you consider relevance:

 - Because of how long ago they lived or occurred, it would be unusual for many sources on Robert Scott or the Edo Period to have been published very recently.
-So, unlike sources for the biosciences, whether a source is very recent should probably not determine its relevancy to research questions about Scott or the Edo Period.
+So, unlike sources for the life sciences, whether a source is very recent should probably not determine its relevancy to research questions about Scott or the Edo Period.

 - Primary sources might be considered especially relevant to many humanities and other non-science research questions.
 For disciplines in the humanities, the phrase primary sources refers to sources created at the same time as something under study—in this case, things such as Scott’s diaries and expedition photographs, as well as paintings, literature, clothing, and household items from the Edo Period) go a long way to explain faraway people and times.
 (See Primary, Secondary, & Tertiary Sources.)
 On the other hand, when science disciplines use the phrase primary source, they usually mean where they primarily find the information they consider valid—in research journals.